 The mountainous regions, like Chamonix in the Alps, will vary depending on altitude.
 Chamonix experiences an average temperature of 9–24°C (48–75°F) in the summertime and -7–3°C (19–37°F) in the winter.
 The summer also sees afternoon thunderstorms and more precipitation than other times of year.

 The climate on the Atlantic coast tends to be quite cool and wet, with rain and wind all year round, particularly around the English Channel.
 Bordeaux, which is much further south, enjoys a warmer climate though it’s prone to both the cold Atlantic fronts as well as cold winds from the north-east.
 Its average temperature in summer is 16–27°C (61–81°F), while winter averages 3–10°C (37–50°F).

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their tour.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2017.
-For a current list of public holidays in France go to: http://www.worldtravelguide.net/france/public-holidays
+For a current list of public holidays in France, including the movable dates noted above, go to:

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.